naijasecforce/blog.github.io/_posts/2019-11-26-security-assessment-career-path.md

 hidden: true
 rating: 4.5
 ---
-Mosimilolu has put together a career series where she interviewed cybersecurity professionals on various career paths.This will help aspiring cybersecurity professionals to understand what the career path entails and how these profesionals are continiously excelling.
+Mosimilolu has put together a career series where she interviewed cybersecurity professionals on various career paths.This will help aspiring cybersecurity professionals to understand what the career path entails and how these profesionals are continiously excelling in their various paths.

 # Career Path Series - Security Assessment